Starbuck5/Kessler-Syndrome/README.md

 Game idea:
 Protagonist framed for crimes on Earth, exiled to space to collect orbital debris.
-Protagonist becomes powerful by salvaging peices of old satellites, eventually confronting his framer (President of the World) in a boss battle.
+Protagonist becomes powerful by salvaging pieces of old satellites, eventually confronting his framer (President of the World) in a boss battle.

 Controls: